BaderLab/EnrichmentMap_Collection/README.md

 Includes:

- * EnrichmentMap 2.1.0
+ * EnrichmentMap - 2.1.0
- * AutoAnnotate 1.0.0
+ * AutoAnnotate - 1.0.0
- * WordCloud 3.1.0
+ * WordCloud - 3.1.0
- * clusterMaker2;0.9.5
+ * clusterMaker2 - 0.9.5

 Note:

- * Versions listed are minimum required version.
+ * Versions listed are the minimum required.
 Cytoscape will automatically install the latest version.
- * AutoAnnotate already depends on WordCloud, but WordCloud is explicitly listed in the collection for clarity.
+ * AutoAnnotate already depends on WordCloud, but WordCloud is explicitly listed for clarity.